theRealAph/ScopeLocals/README.md

 retrieve the value that was `set()` in the forking thread?
 This works because class `ExtentLocal` has been designed to share bindings across thread forks.
-Any `ExtentLocal` bindings present in the thread that calls `fork()` will be visible to the forked virtual thread.
+Any `ExtentLocal` bindings present in the thread that calls `fork()` will be visible to the forked thread.

 It is worth emphasising that these bindings really are *shared*.
 The set of bindings established by the forking thread can be referenced by the forked